padrinobook/padrinobook/chapters/login_and_registration.md

   ... # put in here the private methods of the users model end
 ```

-(Padrino hasn't a generate command, you can read about a possible command under [github](https://github.com/padrino/padrino-framework/pull/1786).)

 Since the observer is created we need to register it: